 “If music be the food of love, play on;

 Give me excess of it, that, surfeiting,

 That strain again! it had a dying fall:

-This extract has iambic pentameter style (unstressed/stressed pattern).
-The stressed syllables are marked in bold.
-Here we can see that each line has five beats and stress is placed on the second syllable.
+This excerpt has an iambic pentameter style (unstressed/stressed pattern), the stressed syllables shown in bold.
+Here we can see that each line has five beats, and stress is placed on the second syllable.

 The droghte of march hath perced to the roote,